wmacevoy/openscad-scon/Scon.md

 ## Intro

-Scon is a data subset of OpenSCAD comparable to the JSON subset of Javascript.
+SCON is a data subset of OpenSCAD comparable to the JSON subset of Javascript.
 It is convenient configuration data subset for OpenSCAD.
+SCON stands for SCON and can be spelled SCON, Scon or scon.

-## Scon value can be
+## A SCON value can be

 * A number, a string, a boolean, or undef.
 * A list of values.